astropenguin/azely/.github/CONTRIBUTING.md

 If you add a new feature, please also make sure that you prepare tests for it.
 For example, if you add the plotting module (`azely/plot.py`), write the series of test functions in `tests/test_plot.py`.

+If you write a Python docstring, follow [the Google style][napoleon-google] so that it is automatically converted to a part of API docs by Sphinx.

 ### Open a Pull Request

 When your code is ready, [create a pull request (PR)][pull-requests] to merge with the master branch.